What Does This Class Action Letter Mean?

 They recommend going to the listed website and reviewing the legal documents.
 Sometimes you need to fill out a form to be part of the class or submit proof of membership in the class, but most often, you don’t have to do anything at all.

-Of course, you can opt-out of a class action.
+Of course, you can opt out of a class action.
 Why would you?
 Say you own a car that could potentially accelerate without warning.
-“If you’re a consumer who actually had that problem and you suffered some personal or physical injury, by all means, you would not want to join that class action because you want to preserve all your rights for your own individual action,” says Elizabeth Carver, a partner at Bryan Cave.
+“If you’re a consumer who actually had that problem and you suffered some personal or physical injury, by all means, you would not want to join that class action because you want to preserve all your rights for your own individual case,” says Elizabeth Carver, a partner at Dowd Bennett in St. Louis.

 Sometimes, when there are too many potential class members or they’re hard to identify, a notice is posted in a major magazine, such as Parade.
-And occasionally, like with the Apple settlement, a suit brought by a state’s attorney general (rather than individual lawyers) prompts an “instant” refund.
+And occasionally, like with the Apple settlement notice, a suit brought by a state’s attorney general (rather than individual lawyers) prompts an “instant” refund.

 Typical Class Action Settlement Funds

-More important, class actions also help keep companies honest.
-“In the best case scenarios,” Campbell says, “class actions return money to people and stop bad behavior.”
+More importantly, class actions also help keep companies honest.
+“In the best-case scenarios,” Campbell says, “class actions return money to people and stop bad behavior.”

 Find Experienced Class Counsel

-If you have questions about a class action case or the steps to bringing a legal action, visit the Super Lawyers directory to find an experienced class action lawyer in your area.
-For more information on this area of law, see our overview of class action and mass torts, or reach out to a law firm for legal advice.
+If you have questions about a class action case, an attorney can help.
+If you want to bring your own legal action, visit the Super Lawyers directory to find an experienced class action lawyer in your area.

 What do I do next?